-For approved accommodations, the Dean of Student Services (Main Campus & Parkside Learning Site), the Dean of Academic and Student Services (Asheville Learning Site), or the Director of Student Services (Nashville Learning Site) will provide an accommodation letter to each of the student's instructors as soon as possible and within one (1) business day of the accommodation approval if the quarter is already in session or by the first day of the quarter if classes have not commenced.
-When an accommodation is approved, the Dean of Student Services, Dean of Academic and Student Services, or the Director of Student Services will inform the student in writing of the time period for which the accommodation is granted, based on evaluation of the student's need.
-Where an accommodation is approved for the student's entire tenure at South College, accommodation letters will be provided to each of the student's instructors each quarter by the first day of the quarter unless the student provides written notification to Dean of Student Services (Main Campus & Parkside Learning Site), the Dean of Academic and Student Services (Asheville Learning Site), or the Director of Student Services (Nashville Learning Site) of the need for a change to the approved accommodation.
+For approved accommodations, the Dean of Student Services (Main Campus & Parkside Learning Site), the Dean of Academic and Student Services (Asheville and Atlanta Learning Sites), the Director of Student Services (Nashville Learning Site), or Dean of Academics Online (Online) will provide an accommodation letter to each of the student's instructors as soon as possible and within one (1) business day of the accommodation approval if the quarter is already in session or by the first day of the quarter if classes have not commenced.
+When an accommodation is approved, the Dean of Student Services, Dean of Academic and Student Services, Director of Student Services, or the Dean of Academics Online will inform the student in writing of the time period for which the accommodation is granted, based on evaluation of the student's need.
+Where an accommodation is approved for the student's entire tenure at South College, accommodation letters will be provided to each of the student's instructors each quarter by the first day of the quarter unless the student provides written notification to Dean of Student Services (Main Campus & Parkside Learning Site), the Dean of Academic and Student Services (Asheville and Atlanta Learning Sites), Director of Student Services (Nashville Learning Site), or Dean of Academics Online (Online) of the need for a change to the approved accommodation.